dev-penny/dev-penny/README.md

 <h3 align="center">Hi 👋, I'm Penny</h3>
 <h4 align="center">A passionate software developer from Greece</h4>

 I am a creative software developer, specialising in the app development arena.
 For the last 3 years, I have been developing web-based applications using front-end programming languages.
+When I’m not working on software engineering projects, I'm spending time reading about the latest application development technologies.
 Here you will find a small sample of projects I've developed.

 <h3 align="left">Languages and Tools:</h3>